benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

 If you are not familiar with CMake, I suggest skimming through the [CMake introductory tutorial](https://cmake.org/cmake-tutorial/).
 We're going to use a small set of CMake functions here, so even if you're new to CMake, the code should be easy to follow.

 To start, we'll define a project, set the source directory, and define a list of C++ sources _without_ `bindings.cpp`.
-(This list will come in handy later when we want build C++ tests independently of any python bindings.)
+(This list will come in handy later when we want build C++ tests independently of any Python bindings.)
 Create a `CMakeLists.txt` file in the package's root directory and add the following:

 ```cmake
 cmake_minimum_required(VERSION 2.8.12)